ceri-num/uv-larm/challenge/challenge-1.md

 2. Launch rviz
 3. Provide a succession of goal destinations in `/goal` topic throught rviz as pose messages.
 The poses are provided in `odom` frame, successively after the robot stop to the previous goal location.

-The enviroenement configuration can be random, but the destination goal are provided manually.
+The environnement configuration can be random, but the destination goal are provided manually.

 ## In the video